anfeco33/internship_support/README.md

 - You have installed [MongoDB](https://www.mongodb.com/)
 - You have installed [Express.js](https://expressjs.com/) (if not included in your project dependencies)

+## Admin Account
+email: admin@gmail.com
+password: admin

+## Student Account
+You can create one and add an attribute [otp: {random 6 numbers}].

+## Company Account
+You can normally create one by any email address.

 ## First, clone repository or download Zip

 ## To start setting up the project